Vynny21/events_app/README.md

   <img alt="Layout" src="./github/main-image/signin/youplace-signin-advertising.png">
 </h1>

-<h1 align="center">Repository with Frontend, Backend and Mobile of the YouPlace project.</h1>
+<h1 align="center">Repository with Frontend, Backend and Mobile of the Events project.</h1>
 <h3>See below, within access to each module of the project within its respective session, being Frontend, Backend and Mobile.</h3>

 ## **Clone the FullStack version project and access the folder**

 <h1>Backend</h1>
 <h3 align="center">
-  Express Application for YouPlace project
+  Express Application for Events project
 </h3>

 <p align="center">